website logo

 Both contribute to giving you high confidence that your application is ready to deploy.

-Once Autonomous Testing is complete, Relicx will notify you in the Flows page.
+Once Release Validation is complete, Relicx will notify you in the Flows page.
 From here you can view the finalized metrics of Issues Found, Page CX Coverage and results of applied tests (reviewed in the next session).
 The run summary tab will be your next stop to understand the results of your run.
 The Run Summary gives users a quick overview of the health of their Application and how it performs based on what real users are doing.

 Summary